citusdata/citus_docs/ref-arch/real-time-analytics.rst

 the raw data around forever is prohibitively expensive.

 Or maybe you're building an advertising network and want to show clients clickthrough rates on their campaigns.
-Likewise, you want to ingest lots of data with as little latency as possible and show both historical and live data on a dashboard.
+In this example latency is also critical, raw data volume is also high, and both historical and live data are important.

 In this reference architecture we'll demonstrate how to build part of the first example but this architecture would work equally well for the second and many other business